KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_842094899204587580_857414437437964348_transcript-all-the-cancelling.html)

 **Finding:**
-For some characters, if they use an elemental skill or burst and use a dialogue box at the same time \(pressing F and E at the same time for PC users\), while the skill will not activate \(and as such the skill cooldown will not start\), the game will still "treat" the skill or burst as if it activated, which causes effects like Crimson Witch 4-piece to stack or can trigger effects like 4-piece Noblesse Oblige.
+For some characters, if they use an elemental skill or Burst and use a dialogue box at the same time \(pressing F and E at the same time for PC users\), while the skill will not activate \(and as such the skill cooldown will not start\), the game will still "treat" the skill or Burst as if it activated, which causes effects like Crimson Witch 4-Piece to stack or can trigger effects like 4-Piece Noblesse Oblige.

 **Evidence:**
 Chair cancel by Ayzel: [Video](https://youtu.be/6nwbxIwk3Q8)